GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 **When _not_ to deploy:** ❌
 - We try to avoid deploying on Fridays, to minimize the chances of introducing a bug and having to scramble to fix it before the weekend
-- During New Years/winter break, or any other time when many team members are on vacation
+- When the deploy falls on a holiday, or any other time when many team members are on vacation, such as New Years / end of year.

 ### Types of Deploys